contactsamie/Git-Sheet/README.md

 Pre
 -----------
+see git graph in text > git log --graph --oneline --decorate --all

 get current branch > git branch

 check if there is any change on remote branch than yours > git fetch; git log HEAD.. --oneline